By Tim Fitzgerald on Jul 13, 2020 3:00:00 PM

 - Be aware of the network structure – is this an HMO or PPO network?
 The disruption may be more important for employees who select the HMO, since they don’t have the option to see a provider out-of-network and still be covered.

 With a little preparation and knowing what to look for, disruption reports can be a useful tool.
 They’re straightforward and an easy way to get the network information you need and help your clients make the right decisions.
-To learn more about network analysis, check out our blog on Network Access Reports and our free Guide to Disruption Reports.
+To learn more about network analysis, check out our blog post on Network Access Reports and download our free disruption reports guide by clicking on the image below.